Building REST services with Spring

 This simple interface has one method: toModel().
 It is based on converting a non-model object (Employee) into a model-based object (EntityModel<Employee>).

-To leverage this assembler, you only have to alter the EmployeeController by injecting the assembler in the constructor.
+To leverage this assembler, you have only to alter the EmployeeController by injecting the assembler in the constructor:

 Injecting EmployeeModelAssembler into the controller